Spacerat/cherrypicker/README.md

     cherrypicker> git rebase --continue
     Successfully rebased and updated refs/heads/master.

-Now reset the feature branch to contain this updated version of the change
+Now reset the feature branch to contain this updated version of the change:

     cherrypicker> cherrypicker HEAD~1 joe/myfeature